microsoft/ifc-spec/README.md

 ## Downloading

-The latest prerelease IFC specification can be [downloaded here](https://github.com/Microsoft/ifc-spec/releases/download/prerelease/ifc.pdf).
+The latest IFC draft specification can be [downloaded here](https://github.com/Microsoft/ifc-spec/releases/download/prerelease/ifc.pdf).

 Official releases can be found on the [releases page](https://github.com/Microsoft/ifc-spec/releases).